 Summer Financial Aid Information

-Summer Direct Loans are limited to a student's remaining eligibility from the 2016-2017 academic year.
-If a student used their full annual eligibility for PELL Grant and student loans in Fall 2016 and Spring 2017, then the student may not have any remaining eligibility for Summer 2017.
-The Work-Study program is not available during summer session.
+Summer direct loans are limited to a student's remaining eligibility from the 2023-2024 academic year.
+If a student used their full annual eligibility for student loans in Fall 2023 and Spring 2024, then the student will not have any remaining eligibility for Summer 2024.

 How to Apply for Summer Aid

-To apply for financial aid for Summer session (May) 2017, you must:
+To apply for Summer 2024 financial aid, you must:

 - Be admitted to ISU as a degree-seeking student in an aid-eligible program.

-Enrollment requirements for summer remain the same as for the fall and spring semesters:
+Enrollment status determination for Summer remains the same as for the Fall and Spring semesters: